mitjafelicijan/errand/README.md

 instead of using it as a build system Errand should only be used for simple tasks.

+## Some facts about the project

+- By default shells are pure so if you would want to have access to lets say `.bashrc` you would need to source it inside of a task.
+This way the task don't rely on personal settings and therefor are more likely to be reproducible on other machines.
+- All of the contents of a task gets ran in one shell so you don't need `\` like you do in Make.
+You can also reuse outputs of previous lines.
+The tasks are behaving more like a shell script.
+- By default all environmental variables get passed to Errand but you can disable this by setting `@env off` at the beginning of the `Errandfile`.
+This goes against reproducibility but the benefits outweigh the costs in this case.

 ## Simple example

 ```ruby